fxkuehl/keyboard/layout.md

 ### Fast bigrams

 Which bigrams are easy to type may be somewhat subjective.
 This is the set chosen in my implementation expressed in terms of the left hand of the QWERTY layout.
-They are separate into two sets, left-to-right and right-to-left in order to facilitate automatic generation of fast 3-grams:
+They are separated into two sets, left-to-right and right-to-left in order to facilitate automatic generation of fast 3-grams:

 #### Left-to-right
 >WE, WF,<br>